-Paccal Vet is a novel XR-17 based formulation of paclitaxel.
+Paccal Vet is a novel XR17 based formulation of paclitaxel.
 Paclitaxel is a well-established, widely used chemotherapeutic that on its own is practically insoluble in water.
 Paccal Vet is our initial product in veterinary oncology.
 Our former commercial partner, Abbott Animal Health, a leading animal health company, launched the product in mid-2014, at which time we were eligible to receive royalties that start at a minimum approximately one third of net sales.
 The Investigative New Animal Drug ("INAD") number for Paccal Vet is 011609, which we requested on March 20, 2007.

 In February 2014, we received conditional approval from the FDA for Paccal Vet for the treatment of nonresectable stage III, IV or V mammary carcinoma and resectable and nonresectable squamous-cell carcinoma, both for dogs that have not received previous chemotherapy or radiotherapy.
+The conditional approval was withdrawn in January 2017 in order to redesign the dose regimen allowing treatment in less specialized veterinarian clinics.

-To receive conditional approval pursuant to the MUMS designation, we were also required to (i) show that our manufacturing process for Paccal Vet satisfied certain criteria, including purity and stability (see "Government Regulation - Requirements for Approval of Veterinary Pharmaceuticals for Pets - Defined Manufacturing Process"); (ii) show that the production and use of Paccal Vet satisfied certain human and environmental safety criteria (see "Government Regulation - Requirements for Approval of Veterinary Pharmaceuticals for Pets - Safe for Humans and the Environment"); and (iii) provide a reasonable expectation of effectiveness in treating mammary carcinoma and squamous cell carcinoma.
-To receive full approval, we will need to show that the manufacturing and safety criteria described above remain satisfied, and that Paccal Vet is completely effective in treating mammary carcinoma and squamous cell carcinoma.
+To receive conditional approval pursuant to the MUMS designation, we were also required to (i) show that our manufacturing process for Paccal Vet satisfied certain criteria, including purity and stability (see "Government Regulation - Requirements for Approval of Veterinary Pharmaceuticals for Pets - Defined Manufacturing Process"); (ii) show that the production and use of Paccal Vet satisfied certain human and environmental safety criteria (see "Government Regulation - Requirements for Approval of Veterinary Pharmaceuticals for Pets - Safe for Humans and the Environment"); and (iii) provide a reasonable expectation of effectiveness in treating mammary carcinoma and squamous cell carcinoma